foxmouldy/apercal/README.md

 **APERCAL** tasks and functions interact through the Python logger.
 All the output from **MIRIAD** tasks and the **APERCAL** functions get dumped into the log file.
 Its best to use a new different log file for each Notebook that you use.

 You can use the logger at two levels.
-The *info* level provides high-level messages from tasks and functions, i.e. that tasks are started and completed.
-The *debug* level provides low-level messages from tasks and functions, e.g. the full output.
+The *info* level provides high-level messages from tasks and functions, i.e., that tasks are started and completed.
+The *debug* level provides low-level messages from tasks and functions, i.e., the full output.
 Errors and warnings are always reported.
 Using `quiet=True` will suppress the messages completely, but the messages will still get logged to an output file, which can be viewed by *tailing* it:
 ```
 tail -n +1 -f /home/user/my-log-file.log